magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/bluefoot-data-migration.md

 The following content types are deprecated in PageBuilder:

 * BlueFoot Slider - The Slider content type will be migrated as Advanced Slider.
-* BlueFoot Search - The content for the Search content type will be converted to HTML during migration.
+* BlueFoot Search - The content for the Search content block will be converted to HTML during migration.
-* BlueFoot Code - The content for the Code content type will be wrapped with the following tags:
+* BlueFoot Code - The content for the Code content block will be wrapped with the following tags:
     ```
     <pre><code></code></pre>
     ```